canro91/canro91.github.io/_posts/2023-04-03-SeparateStateIntoSeparateObjects.md

 So far in this series about NullReferenceException, we have used [nullable operators and C# 8.0 Nullable References]({% post_url 2023-03-06-NullableOperatorsAndReferences %}) to avoid `null` and learned about [the Option type]({% post_url 2023-03-20-UseOptionInsteadOfNull %}) as an alternative to `null`.
 Let's see how to design our classes to avoid `null` when representing optional values.

+**Instead of writing a large class with methods that expect some nullable properties to be not null at some point, we're better off using separate classes to avoid dealing with null and getting NullReferenceException.**

 ## Multiple state in the same object

 Often we keep all possible combinations of properties of an object in a single class.